$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity

 \subsection{Datasets}

-\paragraph{NeRF Synthetic} NeRF synthetic dataset contains 8 objects with various challenging properties such as high specularity and thin structures.
-The synthetic objects are rendered with Blender~\cite{blender} to obtain RGB images.
-We sampled 100 different training views from a full sphere and re-rendered the original scenes to make the bottom part visible, except for ``ship" scene we also removed the bottom tank which blocks too many views.
-For each scene, we also rendered the depth, which we then converted to dense point clouds for quantitative geometry evaluation.
-This removes any invisible inner structures in the 3D assets. \paragraph{Thin \& Semi-Transparent Blender} We build two additional synthetic datasets featuring objects with thin structures and semi-transparent materials respectively.
-The renderings and ground truth geometry of those additional scenes are obtained in the same way as the above NeRF synthetic dataset.
+\textbf{Synthetic Thin \& Translucent}: We render 8 scenes with thin structures and 8 with translucent surfaces with Blender~\cite{blender}.
+We sampled 100 different training views from a full sphere.
+For Thin dataset, we included the ``ficus" and ``ship" scenes from the original NeRF Synthetic dataset~\cite{nerf}.
+For each scene, we also rendered the depth and converted them to dense point clouds for quantitative geometry evaluation.
+This removes any invisible inner structures in the 3D assets.
+Except for the translucent scene ``monkey" and ``vase" where part of the object is completely surrounded by translucent surfaces, we hence directly extracted the scene meshes as the ground truth geometry.
 We will release all the datasets with reference geometry upon publication.

-\paragraph{LLFF~\cite{llff}} We qualitatively evaluate our method on scenes from the LLFF dataset, which contains forward-facing captures of challenging real-world scenes.
-As we are not focusing on the novel view synthesis task, we use all the available images for training.
-We additionally captured a scene featuring semi-transparent materials and processed it using a similar scheme to LLFF.